TheAttentionSeeker5050/test-rest-web-service-gin/Readme.md

 ![Screenshots of git tree on this project](screenshot-git-branches.png)

 Above you can see how I am doing my branching well enough, you are able to observe that I am making changes on different branches and then pulling and merging the changes to main branch.
 I could be more sophisticated pushes on specific directories or files, pull request, etc. but as this is a guy programmer project so I don't see the need for that.

+### #2 Added Postgres database connection

+Added a basic database connection, I may add environment variables, but for now I left the default username, port and password and loopback IP address so I don't see a need for now.
+As I previously told, this is a tinker server and I can refine it later.
+All automated for basic db connection and sample query tests passed at this moment.
+All components of the server as of now run well and pass unit tests, and the API calls get the desired results.